 Virginia Ann captured a great shot of a pretty wagon in the town.
 The town was

-cleared in the 1960s, but the government allows the previous owners return in the
+cleared of its inhabitants in the 1960s, but the government allows the prior owners to return in the

-day to run tourist business - mostly cafés.
+day to operate businesses in support of the tourists - mostly cafés.

 The art on the entrance to a pigeon house.